glenn20/mp-image-tool-esp32/README.md

 #### Resize the flash size and expand the vfs partition to fill available space

-- will automatically erase the first 4 block of any data partition which is changed by the operation.
+- will automatically erase the first 4 blocks of any data partition which is changed by the operation.
   - micropython will automatically create a new filesystem on 'vfs' at next boot.